flucoma/flucoma-docs/doc/BufNMF.rst

 :control resynth:

-   The index of the buffer where the different reconstructed components will be reconstructed.
+   The buffer where the different reconstructed components will be reconstructed.
 The buffer will be resized to ``components * numChannelsProcessed`` channels and ``sourceDuration`` length.
 If ``nil`` is provided, the reconstruction will not happen.

 :control resynthMode: